ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 This release introduces [Webpack Encore](https://symfony.com/doc/3.4/frontend.html#webpack-encore) as the preferred tool for asset management.

-Assetic is still is use, but it will be deprecated in a future version.
+Assetic is still in use, but it will be deprecated in a future version.

 ### PostgreSQL